pukosnds/gdExt.3DPosAndForces/Versions/READTHIS.md

-IF YOU WANT TO ADD YOUR VERSION TO IT please add your JSON and add the versioning based on the latest version from here
+IF YOU WANT TO ADD YOUR VERSION TO IT please put your JSON file inside an folder with the version as name.

-following this:
+the way i version it is following this logic:

 0.addition.patch